karmab/kcli-ztp/docs/index.md

 We will use this same script prior to deploying Openshift to make sure all the nodes are powered off prior to launching deployment.

-In the real world, we wouldn't need virtualbmc but only access through IPMI to the nodes of the install.
+In a full baremetal setup, virtualbmc wouldn't be needed but only access through IPMI to the nodes of the install.
 The helper script is still usable in this context.

 # Initial installconfig modifications